 - Educational background.

-- Other information that can be used to create a profile, including inferences drawn from identifiers, preferences, behaviours or other psychological trends.
+- Other information that can be used to create a profile, including inferences drawn from identifiers, preferences, behaviors or other psychological trends.

 There is an exemption to personal information that is already public, but beware before you start scraping profiles off of Facebook.
 Publicly available under CCPA means: